markszulc/experience-manager-learn.en/help/tutorials/develop-spa-angular/create-project.md

      cd ~/code
     ```

-4. Copy and Paste the following into the command line to [generate the SPA-enabled project in batch mode](https://maven.apache.org/archetype/maven-archetype-plugin/examples/generate-batch.html):
+4. Copy and Paste the following into the command line to [generate the SPA-enabled project in batch mode](https://maven.apache.org/archetype/maven-archetype-plugin/examples/generate-batch.html).
+Replacing `aemVersion` with the version of AEM you are working with: `cloud`, `6.5.0`, `6.4.4`.
+Below uses `6.5.0`:

    ```shell
     mvn -B archetype:generate \